Five tools for keeping track of your mental health at work and at home

 If you’re feeling overwhelmed, it might be best to take a step back and relax.
 This will not only improve your mental health at work but also allow you to come back with increased productivity.

 Wondering how you could effectively manage your mental health while managing your responsibilities?
 Here are five useful tools that can also be applied at work and at home too.
+Visit the Mental Health Hotline at 866-903-3787 for more resources and help hotlines.

 1) Keep a digital or written journal